1928–29 Clarkson Golden Knights men's ice hockey season: Season

 Next, Clarkson went south to New Jersey to take on Princeton in a rematch of last year's 8–5 classic.
 With the ice in rough shape, the Tigers weren't about to take Tech lightly and put forth a stout performance.
 Princeton held the Clarkson offense at bay and built a 3–0 lead by the early part of the second period.
 Tech finally got their shots to go in afterwards, cutting the lead to just 1 by the start of the third, but the Tigers closed out the game strong and won 3–5.
 The Knights didn't have much time to lick their wounds as they returned home and faced an equally stiff challenge from Queen's.
 Leading up to the game the weather seemed to be accommodating, remaining cold and dry most of the week.
 Unfortunately, on game day the thermostat rose and sleet showered the ice, turning the match into a slog.
 To top it off, near-gale-force winds swept the rink during the game and hampered both teams abilities and opportunities.
 While Clarkson eked out a 1–0 victory, calls for an enclosed rink were renewed as a team befitting Clarkson's talent shouldn't have to put up with such circumstances.

-For their first game in February, Clarkson met another member of college hockey's elite in Dartmouth.
-The Indians were in the midst of a very strong season, holding a record of 6–2–2 and having lost only to the nation's best squad (Yale).
-The Knights weren't favored in the match and were only given a fighting chance in the contest.
-It must have come as a shock to the blue-bloods when Tech manhandled the Green throughout the game, which was place before a packed house at Ives Park.
-With clean ice for the first time in recent memory, Clarkson out-skated, out-shot and out-hit their opponents.
-More so than any game in program history, the Knights victory over Dartmouth announced that they were a force to be reckoned with.
+In February, Clarkson faced Dartmouth, which entered the game with a 6–2–2 record and had suffered defeats only against Yale.
+Although Dartmouth was generally considered the stronger team, Clarkson controlled much of the play in front of a large crowd at Ives Park.
+Benefiting from favorable ice conditions, Clarkson outperformed Dartmouth in skating, shooting, and physical play.
+The victory was regarded as one of the most significant in the program's early history and demonstrated Clarkson's ability to compete with established collegiate hockey programs.